-To start building your stylish shoe rack, check out my list of the five must-have shoes for men.
+To start building your stylish shoe rack, check out my list of the eight most stylish and essential types of shoes for men.

 To begin with you can look for low-cost versions of the five basic types listed there, then expand your budget as your knowledge (and hopefully, your bank account) continues to grow.

 Everything that I said above about shoes also applies to boots, and doubly so if you live in colder climates where boots can be worn for six to eight months of the year.

 If you’re not sure where to start with boots, I highly recommend picking up a pair of chukkas.
 They’re both durable and versatile, can be dressed up or worn casually, and if you pick the right pair, they’ll last a long time.